seorenn/links/ios_mac_dev.md

 - [Animating Constraints Using iOS 10’s New UIViewPropertyAnimator](https://medium.com/@sdrzn/animating-constraints-using-ios-10s-new-uiviewpropertyanimator-944bbb42347b#.3e63qxlkc) ()This tutorial using [SnapKit](http://snapkit.io) - An Auto Layout DSL for iOS & OSX)
 - [Hero](https://github.com/lkzhao/Hero): Hero is a library for building iOS view controller transitions.
 It provides a layout on top of the UIKit's cumbersome transition APIs.
 Making custom transitions an easy task for developers.
 - [Lottie for iOS](https://github.com/airbnb/lottie-ios): Lottie is a mobile library for Android and iOS that parses Adobe After Effects animations exported as json with bodymovin and renders the vector animations natively on mobile and through React Native.
+- [AnimatedCollectionViewLayout](https://github.com/KelvinJin/AnimatedCollectionViewLayout): A UICollectionViewLayout subclass that adds custom transitions/animations to the UICollectionView without effecting your existing code.

 ## Auto Layout or Alternatives